JoseCVieira/SystemProgramming/README.md

 This function is called by the application before interacting with the distributed clipboard.

 	- Arguments:
-		- clipboard_dir – this argument corresponds to the directory where the local clipboard was launched.
+		- clipboard_dir – this argument corresponds to the directory where the local clipboard was launched
 	- Return:
-		-  -1 if the local clipboard can not be accessed and a positive value in case of success.
+		-  -1 if the local clipboard can not be accessed and a positive value in case of success

 #### int clipboard_copy(int clipboard_id, int region, void *buf, size_t count)
 This function copies the data pointed by buf to a region on the local clipboard.

 	- Arguments:
 		- clipboard_id – this argument corresponds to the value returned by clipboard_connect
-		- region – This argument corresponds to the region the user wants to copy the data to.
+		- region – This argument corresponds to the region the user wants to copy the data to
 		- buf – pointer to the data that is to be copied to the local clipboard
-		- count – the length of the data pointed by buf.
+		- count – the length of the data pointed by buf
 	- Return:
-		-  This function returns positive integer corresponding to the number of bytes copied or 0 in case of error (invalid clipboard_id, invalid region or local clipboard unavailable).
+		-  This function returns positive integer corresponding to the number of bytes copied or 0 in case of error (invalid clipboard_id, invalid region or local clipboard unavailable)

 #### int clipboard_paste(int clipboard_id, int region, void *buf, size_t count)
 This function copies from the system to the application the data in a certain region.
 The